gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Thursday, May 11, 2023

 GitLens 13.6 brings a range of enhancements and additions to the Commit Graph and Context Menus.
 In this latest release, we have made improvements to the layout, condensing author names and column titles into avatars and icons.
 This allows for a more streamlined and personalized GitLens experience, with the added flexibility of rearranging and moving columns as desired.
-We have also revamped the Fetch toolbar button, which now dynamically changes to either Push or Pull, depending on the branch's relationship with its upstream counterpart.
+We have also updated the Commit Graph's repository toolbar buttons, which now dynamically show a Push or Pull action, depending on a branch's state in relation to its upstream remote.

 <img src="/wp-content/uploads/gl-13-6-hero.png" class="img-responsive center img-bordered">